centreon/centreon-documentation/cloud/resources/known-issues.md

 ## Log in

-* A **Connect with OpenID** button might briefly show on the login screen, with a "URL not found" message.
+* A **Connect with OpenID** button might briefly show on the login screen.
 Wait for a few seconds before logging in.

 ## MAP